OJoeMDC/Osceola-portfolio/README.md

 Built by **Osceola Martin del Campo** — a full-stack developer focused on building scalable web applications and cloud-based solutions with React, Node.js, AWS, and more.

+This project was built with the assistance of **ChatGPT**, which helped with code development, debugging, and project setup.

 - Email: ojoe.mdc@gmail.com
 - LinkedIn: [Osceola Martin del Campo](https://www.linkedin.com/in/osceola-martin-del-campo-0ab1b6328)